 Tanjung Tuan or Cape Rochado is a cape with a small stand of primary coastal rainforest standing there.
 It is situated in Port Dickson, Negeri Sembilan, near the border with Melaka.
 The site is famous for being a stopover for migratory birds from Siberia and East Asia during their annual migratory flights.
 Raptors are commonly spotted during March, each year.

 The forest reserve itself is just a relic patch of beach and coastal hill rainforest that hasn’t been commercially logged.
 However, many traces of human activity can be seen inside the forest, and I bet the locals took some timber in the past for firewood, etc. All in all though, it is still “undisturbed” and pleasant trekking, if you want to venture into the trails.
 The entire forest is probably around 30+ hectares, or 80+ acres.

 Tanjung Tuan is basically a hilly forested cape with a lighthouse at the top and a road leading to the summit and lighthouse.
 The lighthouse is closed most of the time, but there are trails leading down to the fairly pristine beaches below.
 There is even a small coral reef located offshore, it seems.

-If you want to know how a primary coastal hill dipterocarp forest looks like in Peninsular Malaysia, Tanjung Tuan is one of the few remaining examples remaining on the West Coast.
+If you want to know how a primary coastal hill dipterocarp forest looks like in Peninsular Malaysia, Tanjung Tuan is one of the few remaining examples remaining on the West Coast (there was another much larger patch of beautiful virgin coastal rainforest at Segari Melintang near Lumut, in Perak, that has largely been destroyed, with the remainder under severe threat).
 A nice little forest with an intact canopy and host to many small animals, birds, and insects.
 I hope it stays this way.